 It might seem politically wise to congratulate courage retroactively, awarding praise when the possibility for danger no longer exists.
 But when the instinct for self-preservation dominates otherwise rational thought to the detriment of the good, we can call it out for what it really is: Cowardice.

-The fact of the matter is that the same forces threatening to bulldoze everything wonderful about Missoula now threaten KBGA, whether station staffers “allow” this story to broadcast on their airwaves or not.
+And the same forces threatening to bulldoze everything wonderful about Missoula now threaten KBGA, whether station staffers “allow” this story to broadcast on their airwaves or not.
 Because yesterday it was Brandon Bryant being silenced; today it’s us; tomorrow it’s you.